 Everyone admits that snoring can be extremely annoying to anyone sleeping in the same room as you, but many of us think that snoring is harmless.
 However, snoring consistently is a sign of a blockage to your airways, and if you ignore the snores, you might find yourself in trouble.
 Whether from congestion, allergies, a common cold, or other illness, snoring is a sign that something’s not right.

 If you snore every night, or wake up feeling like you can’t breathe, your snores could indicate that you have obstructive sleep apnea, and you won’t be sleeping deeply, or getting the full benefit of the hours you spend in bed.
 Living with sleep apnea can lead to a greater risk of heart disease or heart attacks, asthma, high blood pressure, cancer, and behavior disorders.
-Treating sleep apnea with a Continuous Positive Airway Pressure (CPAP) machine will help you get the sleep you need to enjoy each day.
+Treating sleep apnea with an oral appliance will help you get the sleep you need to enjoy each day.

 Myth 3: Alcohol Will Help Me Sleep